Northern Light (spacecraft): MASSur Seismic Sensors

 Similar specifications as those on the Beaver Rover.

 Environmental sensors

 Environmental sensors would monitor environmental conditions at the landing site.
 Various instruments would have measured UV rays, oxidising substances, air pressure, air temperature, dust impact, wind velocity, and ground vibration.
 These sensors would have a combined mass of 130 g.
 Flight models were previously developed for Britain's Beagle 2 lander.

 Tracking

 The entry system would have been tracked and targeted utilizing a combination of Doppler radar and very long baseline interferometry.
 This data would processed by a high-resolution orbital model that utilizes high-precision ephemeris to predict spacecraft location and trajectory.

 Upon launch, tracking would commence at the Algonquin Radio Observatory.
 After orbital injection, the spacecraft would be contacted periodically to obtain system status and to determine trajectory.
-As the package reaches the Matrian thermosphere continuous tracking would commence in order to verify mechanism deployment during descent.
+As the package reaches the Martian thermosphere continuous tracking would commence in order to verify mechanism deployment during descent.